 - humiliation, and

-But to be recoverable under California’s “intentional infliction” law, emotional distress must be severe.
+Though to be recoverable under California’s “intentional infliction” law, emotional distress must be severe.

 “Severe emotional distress” is not mild or brief.
 It is distress so substantial or long-lasting that no reasonable person should be expected to bear it.3